 The Committee has concluded that those latter considerations are compelling and it therefore adopts the New Jersey approach: a lawyer who copies a client on an email to another lawyer will be conclusively deemed, for ER 4.2 purposes, to have consented to the receiving lawyer copying the client on a responsive email.
-However, this implied consent is limited.
-It does not extend to sending an email to another lawyer's client directly by separate email without copying their lawyer.
-It also does not apply when email is used merely as a form of delivering an attached letter or other document.
-The responding lawyer should also avoid making statements that are likely to interfere with the relationship between that other lawyer and their client.
+This does not include the situation in which email is used merely as a form of delivering an attached letter.